Cloud Resources

 revision: v0.0.3

-- name: is probably the most important field here, as all Revisions are grouped by this field.
+- name: is the most critical field here, as all Revisions are grouped by this field.
 Revisions with the same

 spec.plan.name

 are logically grouped into a Plan.
-Plans order these Revisions using semvar.
+Plans order these Revisions using SemVer.
 So when a CloudResource references a Plandatabase

 , without specifying a version; it looks up the Plan and retrieves the latest version.
-If it specifies a version, it looks up the Plan and checks a Revision of said version exists. - categories: is a collection of tags associated to the revision, these are user facing and largely used for searching.
+If it specifies a version, it looks up the Plan and checks if a Revision of said version exists. - categories: is a collection of tags associated with the revision, these are user-facing and primarily used for searching.

-- revision: is semvar version associated to this revision.
+- revision: is the SemVer version associated with this revision.

 Inputs

-Inputs are the options the platform team want to expose to the consumers.
+Inputs are the options the platform team wants to expose to the consumers.

 spec: